Money Market Funds in Malaysia: Current Returns and Fees Compared

 Money Market Funds (MMFs) are low-risk investment funds that invest in short-term, high quality financial instruments such as Treasury bills, commercial papers, and certificates of deposit.
 They provide investors with liquidity, stability, and returns that are generally higher than regular savings accounts.
 MMFs are ideal for individuals or businesses seeking a secure option to park excess cash while maintaining easy access to their funds.

-Based on the latest report of Securities Commission Malaysia, the data indicates a strong preference for domestic investments, accounting to two-third (67.77%) of total AUM, while the remaining 32.23% is invested to foreign assets.
-MMFs play a crucial role in the investment landscape of Malaysia, as evidenced by the RM 124.98 billion allocated to them, which represent approximately 11.68% of the total asset allocation of RM1.07 trillion as of December 2024.
-This significant share highlights their importance as a stable yet liquid investment vehicle
+Based on the latest report from the Securities Commission Malaysia, the data indicates a strong preference for domestic investments, accounting for nearly two-thirds (65.50%) of total AUM, while the remaining 34.50% is invested in foreign assets.
+Money market placements play a crucial role in the investment landscape of Malaysia, as evidenced by the RM 149.28 billion allocated to them, which represents approximately 13.06% of the total industry AUM of RM 1.14 trillion as of December 2025 (with RM 144.55 billion held domestically).
+This significant share highlights their importance as a stable yet liquid investment vehicle.

 This trend reflects confidence in the local money market’s stability and accessibility.
 The growing reliance on MMFs underscores their roles in capital preservation, liquidity management, and short-term yield optimization, making them a vital instrument for both institutional and individual investors seeking financial stability in uncertain market conditions.